hyperledger-labs/fabric-docs-cn/docs/source/couchdb_as_state_database.rst

-CouchDB as the State Database - 使用 CouchDB 作为状态数据库
+CouchDB as the State Database
 =============================

-State Database options - 状态数据库选项
+State Database options
 ----------------------

 State database options include LevelDB and CouchDB.
 LevelDB is the default key-value state